SirBrian1234/unitynetwork-rednode/README.md

 The rednode is the host-client application responsible to transfer a host to the network and exchange traffic towards the closest bluenode.
 RedNode may be used from a variety of systems which may support a TAN/TUP virtual network adapter.
 It is currently tested to work on windows and linux with Java Runtime Environment 7 or greater.

 ## Requirements
-In order to build this project, jdk 1.7 or greater and maven have to be installed on your system.
+In order to build this project, Java JDK 1.7 or greater and Apache Maven have to already be installed on your system.

 ## Build
 ```